Mexican Pickled Onions

 - Follow directions carefully if using a mandoline to slice your onions.
 Be sure to keep your fingers away from the blade.

-- The jalapenos are optional, but add a nice flavor to the pickled onions.
-You can leave the seeds on the jalapenos for spicer pickles or remove them for less heat.
+- The jalapenos are optional, but they add a nice flavor to the pickled onions.
+You can leave the seeds on the jalapenos for spicier pickles or remove them for less heat.

 Would coconut sugar work as a sweetner substitute for this recipe?